Health and Productivity Management Initiatives

 We promote initiatives to maintain and improve the health of each employee as a company through various well-planned company-wide initiatives.

-SUMCO was selected by the Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE) as a company that excels in health management under “the 2023 Health & Productivity Stock Selection,” for the second consecutive year, where one company from one industry category was generally selected from among the listed companies.
-Additionally, SUMCO Group has been certified as one of the “White 500” corporations under “the 2023 Certified Health & Productivity Management Outstanding Organization Recognition Program” sponsored by the METI and The Nippon Kenko Kaigi for the fifth consecutive year from 2019.
+SUMCO was selected by the Ministry of Economy, Trade and Industry (METI) and the Tokyo Stock Exchange (TSE) as a company that excels in health management under “the 2024 Health & Productivity Stock Selection,” for the third consecutive year, where one company from one industry category was generally selected from among the listed companies.
+Additionally, SUMCO Group has been certified as one of the “White 500” corporations under “the 2024 Certified Health & Productivity Management Outstanding Organization Recognition Program” sponsored by the METI and The Nippon Kenko Kaigi for the fifth consecutive year from 2019.

 We focus on three health management issues in particular: "1. mental health," "2. smoking cessation," and "3. lifestyle-related diseases," set target values, create medium- to long-term plans, and carry out activities.